Home on the Range: Modern usage

+In 2024, Filipino actor Derrick Monasterio released a version of the song as a track on their album Pulang Araw: Official Soundtrack.

 Major versions compared

 See Mecham (1949) for a discussion of differences in lyrics amongst sources as well as definitions of terms.

 In popular culture

-The first and sixth verses of John A. Lomax's 1910 version, "A Home on the Range," are heard in the "Glee Club Rehearsal" sequence of the Broadway musical You're a Good Man, Charlie Brown.
+The first and sixth verses of John A. Lomax's 1910 version, "A Home on the Range", are heard in the "Glee Club Rehearsal" sequence of the Broadway musical You're a Good Man, Charlie Brown.

+The well-known first verse and chorus are covered in a season four episode of Wizards of Waverly Place.
+The first verse was also covered in an episode of another Disney Channel sitcom, Good Luck Charlie, at the end of the episode "The Break Up".

+An arrangement of the song is included in most Casio electronic keyboards.

+In The Wacky World of Tex Avery, an animated series only very loosely connected to the famous cartoonist Fred "Tex" Avery, an instrumental version is used as the theme to the segment featuring an animated cowboy character also named "Tex Avery".